 Facts about Paris and its Landmarks

-- The capital city of France is Paris.
+- The capital city of France is Paris is one of the most popular tourist destination.
 With a population of more than two million, about twenty percent of France’s residents live in Paris.
 Nationwide, about 85% of the French live in cities.

 - Paris was a Roman city known as “Lutetia”.

-- The Eiffel Tower the most French Landmark is the most-visited paid monument in the world and one of the most recognizable European landmarks
+- The Eiffel Tower designed by Gustave Eiffel is the most known French Landmark is the most-visited paid monument in the world and one of the most recognizable European landmarks.

 - It was erected in 1889 as a temporary engineering sculpture for the Centennial Exposition in 1889.
 It was only supposed to last for 20 years, then be taken down.
 Its popularity has prevented it from being removed.